 Other measures on the Fed's so-called dashboard also improved further.

-A broad measure of joblessness that includes people who want to work but have given up searching and those working part-time because they cannot find full-time employment fell to 10.8 percent - the lowest level since August 2008.
+A broad measure of joblessness that includes people who want to work but have given up searching and those working part-time because they can't find full-time employment fell to 10.8 percent - the lowest level since August 2008.

 In addition, the number of long-term unemployed continued to fall.

 Wages, however, were a weak spot.
-Average hourly earnings rose just three cents in April.
+Average hourly earnings rose just 3 cents in April.
 While that took the year-on-year gain to 2.2 percent, it remained stuck in the range it has been in for the past few years.